-In terms of shareholder returns, profits are returned to all shareholders in a stable and sustainable way based on factors such as a healthy balance sheet and comprehensive consideration of the consolidated financial results, Dividends on Equity (DOE) and free cash flow, as well as taking into consideration signaling effect.
+In terms of shareholder returns, the Company stipulates under its Articles of Incorporation that matters related to dividends of surplus will be resolved by the Board of Directors.
+Based on factors such as a healthy balance sheet and comprehensive consideration of the consolidated financial results, Dividends on Equity (DOE), and free cash flow, as well as taking into consideration the signaling effect, the Company implements the stable and sustainable return of profits to its shareholders.
 Because DOE indicates the ratio of dividends to consolidated net assets, the Company has positioned it as an indicator that reflects balance sheet management, and, consequently, capital policy.
 Acquisition of treasury stock will be carried out appropriately after factors such as the market environment and capital efficiency are taken into account.
 The Company uses the ratio of equity attributable to owners of the parent and net debt ratio as indicators to measure a healthy balance sheet.